PostHog/posthog.com/contents/handbook/engineering/developing-locally.md

 The PostHog repository includes [VS Code launch options for debugging](https://github.com/PostHog/posthog/blob/master/.vscode/launch.json).
 Simply go to the `Run and Debug` tab in VS Code, select the desired service you want to debug, and run it.
 Once it starts up, you can set breakpoints and step through code to see exactly what is happening.
 There are also debug launch options for frontend and backend tests if you're dealing with a tricky test failure.

-> **Note:** If you're running most of your PostHog services locally with `./bin/start`, and only want to debug the backend for example, make sure to comment out that service from the [start script temporarily](https://github.com/PostHog/posthog/blob/master/bin/start#L22).
+> **Note:** You can debug all services using the main "PostHog" launch option.
+Otherwise, if you are running most of the PostHog services locally with `./bin/start`, for example if you only want to debug the backend, make sure to comment out that service from the [start script temporarily](https://github.com/PostHog/posthog/blob/master/bin/start#L22).

 ## Extra: Debugging the backend in PyCharm